Sign in with Google account

 - Use Power from Power Meter or Smart Trainer When pairing smart trainer we recommend searching specifically for Smart Trainer (search button next to ANT+ Smart Trainer) rather than doing full sensor search.

-- Use Virtual Power Pick your trainer from the dropdown, your power will be calculated based on power curve data published by manufacturer.
+- Use Virtual Power Pick your trainer from the dropdown, your power will be calculated based on power curve data published by the manufacturer.
 Let us know if your trainer is not listed so we can contact manufacturer for precise power curve data.
-While we work on this, you can use 'Generic Fluid' or 'Generic Magnetic' option.
+While we work on this, you can use the 'Generic Fluid' or 'Generic Magnetic' option.
 If you have ANT+ speed sensor, use this option and select 'Generic Fluid' or 'Generic Magnetic' as trainer.

 Configure User Profile

 On the 'User Profile' tab you can set your weight and bike weight, as well as 'Web Ride' settings.
-Make sure to pick 'Download Region' that is closest to you.
+Make sure to pick the 'Download Region' that is closest to you.

-Another (and better) option is to run a test to automatically determine optimal video quality setting ('Determine Web ride settings' button).
+Another (and better) option is to run a test to automatically determine the optimal video quality setting ('Determine Web ride settings' button).
 It will test both Internet connection speed and GPU performance and will set the best options.

-These setting only apply to smart trainers.
+These settings only apply to smart trainers.
 Speed calculation is not affected by these settings, only brake force applied by Smart Trainer.
 Those are very powerful settings to enhance your riding experience, keep them at max values (+/-25%) for the real terrain experience.

 If you want to do some intervals then you might want to set up 'Maximum uphill' at 4-5%, this way you won't need to shift gears when grades change and concentrate on your interval power instead.
 Video speed is still going to be calculated based on the power you produce, so it is not going to affect realism of the ride.
 Triathletes might find this feature very helpful as it opens a lot of steep climbs for training.
 Also great for recovery rides.

 If you are living and training at elevation, but want to correct your power output to sea level, you can adjust "elevation power correction" percent setting.
-This creates fair level playing field for athletes doing virtual ride on elevation compared to athletes at sea level.
+This creates a fair level playing field for athletes doing virtual ride on elevation compared to athletes at sea level.

 For example, if athlete rides on elevation of (2100 meters or 7000 feet), suggested "elevation power correction" setting should be 9% (see chart in the link) - so, if athlete generates 250w, the speed will be calculated based on 272w (250w x 1.09).
 Power will still be displayed and saved as 250w, only speed is affected.
 We will also mark rides with "elevation correction" by an asterisk on BR Leaderboard.